 Daxue Consulting’s client is a major international confectionery, jam, and fruit-based products manufacturer looking for new routes for further development into the Chinese market.
 Already exporting its products to China, our client was searching for secondary and primary research on the Chinese market as well as actionable recommendations for the launch of new products and expansion into the Chinese market.
 The company asked the Daxue team to organize a research project including sensory testing in China to gather local perceptions and acceptance to the products it sought to start distributing in the Mainland.

 Daxue Consulting’s Expertise:

-After benchmarking its client’s direct competitors, Daxue Consulting organized a series of sensory research sessions in Shanghai (3 groups of 8 participants), where participants were asked to taste the client’s new recipes compared key competing products.
-Besides, at the end of the 3-hour group discussions, participants were also asked to give feedback on the packaging, pricing, and marketing tools.
+Additionally, Daxue’s team complemented the research with qualitative data through several focus groups and interviews.
+Therefore, participants were asked to give feedback on the packaging, pricing, and marketing tools as well as why they like or not like specific attributes, what’s behind it.
 This made it possible for the client to understand which products were likely to appeal in China and what product characteristics to put forward in its China communication campaigns.

 This step contained our Final Analysis and Recommendations including:

 - Analyze and cross-analyze data collected during the Desk Research and Sensory Research phases

 - Display the results (spider charts) and interpret the findings

 - Identify and assess the opportunities, challenges, and obstacles that our client might face during their market development in China

 - Propose possible development routes for our client in China